 Our Partners in Planning

 CDOT works closely with many planning partners throughout the state, including local officials in the ten rural Transportation Planning Regions (TPRs) and the five Metropolitan Planning Areas.
 The Metropolitan Planning Organizations (MPOs) and the Regional Planning Commissions (RPCs) in these fifteen regions meet regularly to plan for their areas.
-The Statewide Transportation Advisory Committee (STAC), comprised of representatives from each of these planning organizations, meets monthly to advise the Department on the multimodal transportation planning needs of the state.
+The Statewide Transportation Advisory Committee (STAC), comprised of representatives from each of these planning organizations, meets monthly to advise the Department and the Transportation Commission on the multimodal transportation planning needs of the state.
 Transportation stakeholders are also represented on other statewide planning bodies including the Statewide MPO Committee, Transit and Rail Advisory Committee (TRAC), and the Freight Advisory Council (FAC).